Learn About Digital Transformation

 So, be sure to cultivate a culture that embraces change and addresses head-on the experience of the people who are implementing the changes and the users on the receiving end.

-When Salesforce works with companies that are interested in digital transformation, we find that they are nearly always interested in increasing their ability to innovate and becoming more agile.
-We’ve been widely recognized as one of the most innovative companies in the world, and it has a lot to do with our agile structures, methods, and practices, in addition to empowering our employees with an agile mindset.
-Our company culture encourages honest feedback from all of our stakeholders, and our ability to rapidly act on that feedback makes our products better and our company stronger.
+When Salesforce works with companies that are interested in digital transformation, we find that they are nearly always interested in becoming more agile and increasing their ability to innovate.
+Salesforce has been widely recognized as one of the most innovative companies in the world.
+Our agile structures, methods, and practices help us innovate, and we also empower our employees with an agile mindset.
+Our company culture encourages honest feedback from all of our stakeholders.
+Our ability to act rapidly on that feedback makes our products better and our company stronger.
 This is a key point that many companies that we work with haven’t realized yet: Being agile isn’t just about more frequent product releases.
-It also means rethinking the operational backbone to allow you to be more responsive to your stakeholders’ needs.
+It also means rethinking your operational structure, so you can be more responsive to your stakeholders’ needs.

-So far, we’ve discussed some general concepts of digital transformation in an abstract sense.
-It’s great to talk about concepts like design thinking and increasing the pace of innovation, but what does that look like in practice?
+So far, we’ve discussed general concepts of digital transformation.
+But what do design thinking and increasing the pace of innovation look like in practice?
 Let’s briefly check out two real-world examples.

-Toyota Financial Services is a trailblazer in vehicle finance and is rethinking the entire process from the borrower’s perspective.
-Toyota has consolidated multiple systems into a single application for its call center agents, significantly improving customer experience, and the company is seeing significant improvements in customer and agent satisfaction.
+Toyota Financial Services, a trailblazer in vehicle finance, is rethinking the entire process from the borrower’s perspective.
+Toyota has consolidated multiple systems into a single application for its call center agents, significantly improving customer experience.
+The company is seeing significant improvements in customer and agent satisfaction.

-The University of Texas is becoming more student focused and is offering a variety of learning options that are more flexible than the traditional undergraduate and graduate degree programs.
+The University of Texas is becoming more student-focused, offering a variety of learning options that are more flexible than traditional undergraduate and graduate degree programs.
 The university is rethinking the online résumé and inventing new ways for students to share their accomplishments with potential employers.
 In doing so, the school is creating an entirely new marketplace to connect people in the workplace.

-- What Is the Fourth Industrial Revolution?
-(World Economic Forum article)
+- Blog Post: What Is the Fourth Industrial Revolution?

-- Understanding What It Really Means to Be “Customer Obsessed” (Salesforce blog post)
+- Blog Post: Understanding What It Really Means to Be “Customer Obsessed”

-- Creating A Culture Of Digital Transformation (article, Forbes magazine)
+- Blog Post: Creating A Culture Of Digital Transformation

-- 16 real-world digital transformation success stories (article, CIO magazine)
+- Blog Post: 16 real-world digital transformation success stories

-- Is your business prepared for digital transformation? (article, Information Age magazine)
+- Blog Post: Is your business prepared for digital transformation?